Recruiters, hiring managers, and anyone else in involved with recruiting - does this nightmare sound familiar?

 Sounds like you need an ATS

-These days, more and more companies are looking to Applicant Tracking Systems (ATS) for answers to their recruiting problems.
+These days, more and more companies are looking to applicant tracking system software (ATS) for answers to their recruiting problems.
 What exactly is an ATS?

 An ATS is a software system designed to provide an efficient, cost-effective recruiting infrastructure that supports your efforts to attract, review and select the best candidates for your team.